sguox002/leetcode/leetcode-all.md

 ## queue & deque
 - monotonic deque

+<<-862	Shortest Subarray with Sum at Least K    		24.9%	Hard
+find the length.
+- prefix sum and record its index and sorted in map then binary search.
+O(nlogn)
+- use deque to get O(N). monotonic decreasing deque (larger and old value are discarded) ->>

 <<-950	Reveal Cards In Increasing Order    		75.0%	Medium
 given a list of cards, the following operation take the top one, move the second one to the bottom